Chemotherapy-induced nausea and vomiting

-This NSW Government-funded trial is the world’s largest and most definitive clinical trial ever of medicinal cannabis for the prevention of nausea and vomiting from chemotherapy.
+This NSW Government-funded trial is evaluating the potential of a cannabis medicine to prevent nausea and vomiting in patients undergoing chemotherapy.

-The research will be using an oral, plant-derived, pharmaceutical-grade capsule containing consistent amounts of delta-9-Tetrahydrocannabinol (THC) and Cannabidiol (CBD), developed by Canadian medicinal cannabis company Tilray.
+The clinical trial is using an oral, plant-derived, pharmaceutical-grade capsule containing a consistent ratio of delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD), developed by a Canadian cannabis-medicine company.

 The trial is being conducted in accordance with the standard ethical process for clinical trials and has received regulatory approval.
 It has been reviewed and approved by an appropriate Human Research Ethics Committee.

 Clinical Associate Professor Peter Grimison, a medical oncologist from Chris O’Brien Lifehouse and The University of Sydney, is leading the trial alongside a research team of specialists in cancer, addiction medicine and clinical toxicology.

 The first (pilot) stage enrolled and treated 81 patients at Chris O’Brien Lifehouse and other leading NSW cancer centres.

 The pilot phase results were published in Annals of Oncology in August 2020.
 The addition of oral THC:CBD to standard nausea and vomiting medicines was associated with less nausea and vomiting but additional side-effects.
 Most participants in the trial preferred THC:CBD to placebo.

 Based on the results from the first stage, the trial progressed to Stage 2.
 Overall, 152 patients were enrolled in the study, with recruitment ceasing at the end of August 2022.
 This trial is no longer recruiting participants.